qwertyAnderson/FARM2ROAD/Dijkstra_Shortest_Path/README.md

 # Farm-to-Market Route Optimization

-A Python implementation of Dijkstra's Algorithm using NetworkX to find the shortest path from a farm to a market through a network of villages and roads.
+A comprehensive Python application implementing Dijkstra's Algorithm with an interactive Streamlit web interface and Folium map visualization for finding optimal routes from farms to markets.

 ## Overview

-This project demonstrates how Dijkstra's Algorithm can be applied to real-world logistics problems, specifically optimizing routes for agricultural transportation.
-The algorithm finds the most efficient path from a farm to a market, considering road distances and intermediate villages.
+This project demonstrates practical applications of graph algorithms in logistics and transportation.
+It provides both a command-line interface and a modern web application for route optimization, featuring real-time interactive maps and comprehensive route analysis.

 ### What is Dijkstra's Algorithm?